 However, visiting wetlands is not a stroll in the park.
 There are many things that you have to keep in mind before you can step off the paved trails and venture deep into the woods and wetlands.
 Here are a few things that you would do well to follow.

 Take a seasoned instructor with you – It is easy to lose your way in the marshlands and especially at places where the landscape is flat and monotonous.
 In the absence of any landmarks, it can also be difficult for you to find your way back if you venture into the wetlands alone.
 An instructor can also enlighten you on the many aspects of the wetlands that you are visiting.

 Wear proper clothing – Never wear short pants or half sleeved shirts while visiting the wetlands as your arms and legs can get badly scratched while you are going through dense vegetation that does not have fixed trails winding through them.
-If you are not careful, you might require several skin rejuvenation procedures on IPL machine or microdermabrasion machine to restore your skin after your trip.
+If you are not careful, you might require several skin rejuvenation procedures on IPL machine or microdermabrasion machine provided by Universal Medical Aesthetics, to restore your skin after your trip.
 Instead, wear long pants and shirts made of thick cotton.
 Carry a rain jacket and rain pants as vegetation might be wet long after the rains have stopped.
 Rubber boots and a large hat are also highly recommended as most of the time you will be walking through slushy mud or standing in the water.